Towards Editing Time Series

 Trend type: exponential Trend direction: down Season cycle: 1 |

-Trend type: logarithm Trend direction: down Season cycle: 1 |
+Trend type: logistic Trend direction: down Season cycle: 1 |

 |